tiagoshibata/RoboND-DeepLearning-Project/Writeup.md

     return output_layer
 ```

+The encoder blocks will lead to increased "depth" for the next layers (more matrices being output by multiple filters) while reducing the area (resolution) of each matrix.
+The goal is to have more relevant and condensed localized data at each encoder.

 The decoder applies upsampling to the previous layer, concatenation with a layer from the encoding stage (which works similar to step connections, giving more localized data to the decoder), and two separable convolutions with batch normalization.
 A helper function was used for upsampling with a bilinear filter:

 ```python